buccancs/gsr_rgbt_project/docs/future_improvements.md

 ### 7.1 Multi-subject Analysis

 **Current State:** The project focuses on individual subject analysis, but multi-subject analysis would enable broader research questions.
+The integration of the MMRPhysProcessor provides additional physiological signals that could be valuable for multi-subject analysis.

 **Proposed Improvements:**
 - Develop methods for normalizing data across subjects
 - Implement transfer learning approaches for adapting models to new subjects
 - Create visualization tools for comparing results across subjects
 - Research population-level patterns in GSR responses
+- Investigate how MMRPhys-extracted physiological signals vary across different subjects
+- Develop subject-invariant features using the combined RGB, thermal, and MMRPhys signals

 **Rationale:** Multi-subject analysis will enable researchers to identify common patterns and individual differences in GSR responses.
+The additional physiological signals from the MMRPhysProcessor could provide valuable insights into individual differences and common patterns across subjects.

 ### 7.2 Real-time GSR Prediction